SNTSVV/FuzzSDN/README.md

 ## Prerequisite

 ---
-In order to build and install FIGSDN, the following tools are required:
+In order to build and install FuzzSDN, the following tools are required:

 * Python >= 3.8
 * Maven >= 3.9
 * Java JDK >= 11